-The market supply of dry bulk carriers has been increasing due to the high level of new deliveries in the last few years.
-Dry bulk newbuildings were delivered in significant numbers starting at the beginning of 2006 and continued to be delivered in significant numbers through the end of 2015.
+The market supply of dry bulk carriers has increased materially since 2009 due to a high level of new deliveries in the last few years.
+Although dry bulk newbuilding deliveries have been tapering off since 2014, newbuildings continued to be delivered in significant numbers through the end of 2016.
 While vessel supply will continue to be affected by the delivery of new vessels and the removal of vessels from the global fleet, either through scrapping or accidental losses, an over-supply of dry bulk carrier capacity could prolong the period during which low charter rates prevail.
-Currently, more than half of our vessels are scheduled to come off of their current charters in 2016, based on their earliest redelivery date, for which we may be seeking new employment.
+Currently, more than half of our vessels are scheduled to come off of their current charters in 2017, based on their earliest redelivery date, for which we may be seeking new employment.